-Giardiasis is an intestinal infection of man and animals cased by a protozoan parasite Giardia duodenalis (also known as G. intestinalis or G. lamblia).
-Giardia is a simple one-celled parasitic species; it is not a "worm", bacteria, or virus.
-There are seven genotypes, A through G, with dogs being most commonly infected by C and D, cats with F, and humans most commonly infected with A and B with E and F being reported rarely.
+Giardiasis is an intestinal infection of humans and animals caused by a microscopic protozoan.
+It is a simple one-celled parasitic species, not a worm, bacteria, or virus.
 The parasite occurs worldwide and is a common cause of "Traveler's Diarrhea" in people.
-Outdoor enthusiasts who inadvertently consume contaminated water may develop "beaver fever", which is another name for giardiasis in people.
-Other examples of protozoan parasites that can cause enteric (intestinal) disease are Coccidia, Cryptosporidia and Toxoplasma.
+Outdoor enthusiasts who inadvertently consume contaminated water may develop "beaver fever", another name for giardiasis in people.
+Other examples of protozoan parasites that can cause enteric (intestinal) disease are Coccidia, Cryptosporidia, and Toxoplasma.

 The Giardia organism has two forms.
 A fragile, feeding form known as the trophozoite exists in the gut of infected animals.
 A hardy cystic form is shed in feces and can survive several months in the environment, particularly in water and damp environments.

-Giardiasis can be an important cause of diarrhea in animals and man.
-However, many cats are infected without developing clinical signs or the diarrhea is treated as 'non-specific'.
+Giardiasis can be an important cause of diarrhea in animals and humans.
+However, many cats are infected without developing clinical signs, or the diarrhea is treated as 'non-specific'.
 Giardia infections in cats are undoubtedly more common than recognized or diagnosed.

 How are cats infected with Giardia?

 A cat becomes infected with Giardia after swallowing the cyst stage of the parasite.
-Once inside the cat's intestine, the cyst goes through transformation to the trophozoite or feeding form of the organism and attaches to the intestinal wall to feed.
+Once inside the cat's intestine, the cyst transforms into the "trophozoite" or feeding form of the organism and attaches to the intestinal wall to feed.
 If sufficient numbers are present, clinical signs of damage to the intestinal wall will develop.
 Trophozoites reproduce by dividing, and some transform into the cystic form.
-Eventually the cat passes infectious cysts in its stool.
+Eventually, the cat passes infectious cysts in its stool.
 The time it takes from ingestion of cysts to passage in feces is 5 to 12 days in dogs and 5 to 16 days in cats.
 These cysts are immediately able to infect another animal.
-Giardiasis can be transmitted by eating or sniffing the cysts from contaminated ground, or by drinking contaminated water.
+Giardiasis can be transmitted by eating or sniffing the cysts from contaminated ground or drinking contaminated water.

 "Giardiasis can be transmitted by eating or sniffing the cysts from contaminated ground, or by drinking contaminated water."

-Disease is relatively rare in healthy adult cats.
+The disease is relatively rare in healthy adult cats.
 The likelihood of developing disease increases when large numbers of cysts are present in the environment from fecal contamination.
-It is more common in kittens and debilitated adult cats and is a common occurrence in densely populated groups of cats, such as in a cattery, pet store, or animal shelter.
-Kittens have been shown to shed more Giardia cysts in their feces than older cats.
+It is more common in kittens and debilitated adult cats and often occurs in densely populated groups of cats, such as in a cattery, pet store, or animal shelter.
+Kittens shed more Giardia cysts in their feces than older cats.

 How is Giardia diagnosed?

-A routine fecal flotation test may fail to detect these tiny cysts, which are shed inconsistently in the feces, and which often require a special zinc sulfate flotation solution for detection.
+A routine fecal flotation test may fail to detect these tiny cysts, which are shed inconsistently in the feces and often require a special zinc sulfate flotation solution.
 Occasionally, the parasites may be seen on a direct smear of the feces.
-If your veterinarian suspects giardiasis, a sample of stool may be analyzed for the presence of Giardia specific antigens (cell proteins).
-Some Giardia tests are available for in-clinic use while other tests require submittal to a reference laboratory.
-Many cases are presumptively diagnosed on the basis of medical history and clinical signs suggestive of giardiasis.
+If your veterinarian suspects giardiasis, a stool sample may be analyzed for Giardia-specific antigens (cell proteins).
+Some Giardia tests are available for in-clinic use, while others require submittal to a reference laboratory.
+Many cases are presumptively diagnosed based on medical history and clinical signs suggestive of giardiasis.

 What is the treatment for giardiasis?

-Fenbendazole and metronidazole are the drugs most commonly used to kill Giardia.
+Fenbendazole (Panacur®) and metronidazole are the most commonly used drugs to kill Giardia.
 These medications can be very bitter, so they are often manufactured in a coated tablet form.
-In order to get the correct dose for cats, the tablet must often be split, thus exposing the bitter contents.
+To get the correct dose for cats, the tablet must often be split, thus exposing the bitter contents.
 To make it easier to administer these medications, veterinary compounding pharmacies can be used to prepare them in flavored formulas that mask the bitterness.
 The treatment is given orally for five to seven days.